danshannon/javastravav3api/README.md

 Strava API v3 implementation written in Java v7

 JavaStrava is a functionally complete implementation of the Strava API (v3).
+It includes all the changes made to the API up to Feb 7, 2015.

 Dependencies
 ============